 The first two dishes arrived quickly, the rest followed every few minutes or so.
 The dishes were not at all what we expected, Cantonese style one of the buzzing waiters mentioned.

 The chow mien was the strangest, dry noodles with a thick sauce on top.
 After seeing us struggling with what to do with the concoction a waiter stopped by our table cut and mixed it up, not sure why it didn’t arrive already mixed?

-The sweet and sour was also different, pork chops in a not so sweet sauce, but nice flavour.
-The waitress upsold us on the seafood dish, too expensive for octopus, squid and scallops.
+The sweet and sour was also different, pork chops in a not so sweet sauce, but nice flavor.
+The waitress upsold us on the seafood dish, too expensive for octopus, squid, and scallops.